morisUtokyo/uTR/test_public/README.md

 To define the accuracy of prediction by each method, the predicted number of unit occurrences is allowed to differ by at most X% of the true value, where allowance X is set to 0%, 1%, 2%, or 3%.
 Programs in the following subdirectories evaluate the accuracy of uTR, RepeatMasker, and TRF in terms of the given allowance.

+    check_uTR/
+    parse_RepeatMasker/
+    check_RepeatMasker/
-    check_uTR/ parse_RepeatMasker/ check_RepeatMasker/ checkTRF/
+    checkTRF/

 When tool T (uTR, RM, or TRF) is used with allowance X (0%, 1%, 2%, or 3%), the accuracy table named

     tmp/accuracy_T_allowanceX.txt

 is generated in the directory tmp.
-For example, the top five lines of the
+For example, the top five lines of the file

     tmp/accuracy_uTR_allowance0.02.txt